ARZZEZZAN/UNIX-Linux-operating-systems-Basic-/README.md

     - pid of the process with the highest memory usage
     - pid of the process taking the most CPU time
 - Add a screenshot of the htop command output to the report:
-    - sorted by PID, PERCENT_CPU, PERSENT_MEM, TIME
+    - sorted by PID, PERCENT_CPU, PERCENT_MEM, TIME
     - filtered for sshd process
     - with the syslog process found by searching
     - with hostname, clock and uptime output added